District Court Sets Low Standard For Willfulness In Failing To File FBAR

 Amy states: So we encourage taxpayers who are concerned about their undisclosed offshore accounts to come in voluntarily before learning that the U.S. is investigating the bank or banks where they hold accounts.
 By then, it will be too late to avoid the new higher penalties under the OVDP of 50% percent – nearly double the regular maximum rate of 27.5% and 10 times more than the 5% rate offered in the expanded streamlined procedures.

-Jeff states: And keep in mind that once the IRS contacts you, you cannot get into this program.
+Amy states: And keep in mind that once the IRS contacts you, you cannot get into this program.
 You will now be subject to the maximum penalties (civil and criminal) under the tax law.
 Which is why …

-Stay tuned as we will be taking some of your questions.
+Gary states: Stay tuned as we will be taking some of your questions.
 You are listening to Board Certified Tax Attorney, Jeffrey B. Kahn, and Licensed Financial Planner, Gary Sussman on Inside Advantage on ESPN.

 BREAK

-Jeff states: Welcome back.
+Gary states: Welcome back.
 This is Inside Advantage – Your Financial And Tax Radio Show on ESPN and you are listening to Board Certified Tax Attorney, Jeffrey B. Kahn, and Licensed Financial Planner, Gary Sussman.

 You should also know that the securities and advisory services are offered through National Planning Corporation (NPC) Member FINRA, SIPC, and a Registered Investment Advisor.
 Trilogy Financial Services and NPC are separate and unrelated Entities.

-Gary answers.
+Gary Answers.

-Gary answers.
+Gary Answers.

 Jeffrey B. Kahn, Esq. and Gary Sussman Discusses the Lifetime Estate Gift Annuity, the Building Blocks to Financial Security and the “Victory Tax” On ESPN Radio – Podcast